euler-xyz/euler-contracts/docs/verification.md

     NODE_ENV=mainnet npx hardhat verification:get-build contracts/modules/RiskManager.sol verif.json

-The `verif.json` file created will be a "standard json" format that can be submitted to etherscan.
+The `verif.json` file created will be a "standard json" format that can be submitted to etherscan. `COMPILE_CHAIN_ID` env variable can be used to compile the contracts with specific chain configuration.

 ## Diffing contracts